nk412/nk412.github.io/src/photoblog/greenland.md

 Greenland sits outside the EU aviation security jurisdiction, which explains some of the informality of it all.

 ::image:dash8b.avif(Meet the DASH-8.
-Along with helicopters, these aircraft are crucial in connecting the remote settlements of northern Greenland.)
+Along with helicopters, these aircraft are critical in connecting the remote settlements of northern Greenland.)

-The DASH-8/200 is a beautiful 37-seater that is the face of domestic air travel in the country.
-While not as fast as jet planes, this propeller-powered nimble aircraft has incredible acceleration from rest, reaching takeoff speeds rather quickly, making it ideal for short and rugged airstrips.
+The DASH-8/200 is a slender 37-seater that is the face of domestic air travel in the country.
+While not as fast as jet planes, this propeller-powered aircraft has surprising acceleration from rest, reaching takeoff speeds rather quickly, making it ideal for short and rugged airstrips.
 In other words, great for Greenland.

 ::image:blades.avif(The landscape through the blades.)